itd/ato.tool/docs/ABOUT.rst

 - In theory, those groupings would be added to map roughly to coordinate with the NIST 800-53 controls.
-Although, it could be used to manage any set of security controls or groupings such as ISO/IEC 27001 AND 15408.
+Although, it could be used to manage any set of security control frameworks such as ISO/IEC 27001 AND 15408.

 - Each control in this tool may have the following properties: